Takamatsu-Kotohira Electric Railroad: History

 The company traces its origins to 1909, when Takamatsu Electric Tramway (高松電気軌道, Takamatsu Denki Kidō) was founded.
 This company opened the Nagao line on 30 April 1912 between Dehare (出晴) (close to the present Kawaramachi Station) and Nagao Station.
-The line was originally 1,067 mm (3 ft 6 in) gauge and electrified at 600V DC, but it was regauged to 1,435 mm (4 ft 8+1⁄2 in) in June 1945, and the overhead line voltage was raised to 1500V DC in December 1976.
+The line was originally and electrified at 600V DC, but it was regauged to in June 1945, and the overhead line voltage was raised to 1500V DC in December 1976.

 In 1910, Tosan Electric Railway Company (東讃電気軌道, Tosan Denki Kidō) was established, and opened the Shido line on 18 November 1911 between Imabashi and Shido Station (now Kotoden-Shido).
 The line was electrified at 600V DC, and increased to 1500V DC in August 1966.

 In 1924, Kotohira Electric Railway (琴平電鉄, Kotohira Dentetsu) was established, opened a line on 21 December 1926 between Ritsurin-Kōen and Takinomiya.

 In 1943, the modern-day company, Kotoden, was established by the wartime merger of these three rail lines in the Takamatsu area.
 Immediately after its establishment, it absorbed the bus transportation operations in the vicinity.
 Aerial bombing destroyed some lines during the Pacific War.
 After the war, the company extended its line to Takamatsu Chikkō Station, a few minutes walk from JR Shikoku's Takamatsu Station.
 Its network took its present form in the early 1950s.

 Since the beginning of the 21st century, three new stations have opened on the Kotohira Line: Kūkōdōri on 29 July 2006, Ayagawa on 15 December 2013, and Fuseishi on 28 November 2020.